cjteeter/cjteeter.github.io/writing_portfolio.md

 (Beyond the Box Score; January 15, 2014)

 These pieces are just a selection of my work, but I re-post everything from the sites at which I contribute to this site.
-You can find links on the [main page]({{site.url}}) or at my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous website</a>, which has a complete pre-2017 writing archive.
+You can find links on the [archive page](/archive/) or at my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous website</a>, which has a complete pre-2017 archive.

 Feel free to contact me with any comments or questions.